bluemont/kria/README.md

 * write a simple asynchronous Clojure client
 * stay relatively close the Riak API
-* use Java 7 [NIO.2] instead of Netty
+* use NIO.2, available in Java 7 and later, instead of Netty

 Many projects use Netty, but as I learned more about it, I found that NIO.2 provided all I wanted without the complexity of another dependency.
-The tradeoff is that Kria requires Java 7.
+The tradeoff is that Kria requires Java 7 or later.

 [Netty]: http://netty.io/
 [NIO.2]: http://en.wikipedia.org/wiki/NIO.2#JDK_7_and_NIO.2